Tír na nÓg (band): Later years

 After the break-up of Tír na nÓg in 1974, they both returned to Ireland to pursue solo careers.
 Condell recorded a solo album called Camouflage in 1977, and went on to form the band Scullion with Philip King, Greg Boland and Jimmy O'Brien Moran.
 O'Kelly pursued a career as a producer and has also released solo albums.

 Tír na nÓg reformed in 1985, releasing the single "Love Is Like a Violin", and have toured sporadically since then.
 Four albums – from various early and later recording dates – have followed: In 1999, In The Morning, an album of 15 previously unreleased demos from April 1970 recorded in Dublin, Ireland, was issued by the Kissing Spell record label.
 Hibernian, released in 2000, is a September 1995 live performance from Birmingham, UK, and Spotlight in 2001, contains original John Peel BBC radio sessions from 1972/1973.
-In 2010, they launched a new live album, Live at Sirius, recorded at the Sirius Arts Centre in Cobh, Co.
-Cork on 21/22 August 2009.
+In 2010, they launched a new live album, Live at Sirius, recorded at the Sirius Arts Centre in Cobh, County Cork on 21/22 August 2009.

 In 2014, they released I Have Known Love, a four-track, 7-inch vinyl EP on Fruits de Mer Records in anticipation of their next studio album to be released the following year.
 Alongside three originals, the lead track is a cover of The Silver Apples' "I Have Known Love".

 On 24 May 2015, Tír na nÓg released The Dark Dance, their first studio album since 1973.
 The following year, Mega Dodo records released the live LP Live at the Half Moon.